flancian/garden/mp.md

 - a [[project]].
   - at [[work]], so I write about it only vaguely in public (like here).
-  - it's actually gotten interesting now, for which I'm thankful.
+  - it's actually interesting, for which I'm thankful.